 - Permission Structure

-- The institutional and legal layering of treaties, doctrine, allied framing, and funding packages that makes a security posture appear normal, legitimate, and fundable.
+- The institutional and legal layering of policy, data, verification, eligibility, and enforcement systems that makes a tiered operating model appear normal, legitimate, and administratively neutral.

 - Petrodollar